Ireland West Airport: Train

-The proposed reopening of the Western Rail Corridor from Claremorris to Sligo would provide closer railway access to the airport.
+The proposed reopening of the Western Rail Corridor from Claremorris to Sligo would provide closer railway access to the airport, with the disused Charlestown station just over 5 minutes away by road.

 Taxi

-Ireland West Airport is serviced by specially licensed Hackneys and must be pre booked by the laws set down by the National Transport Authority in Ireland.
+Ireland West Airport is serviced by licensed hackneys located outside arrivals.

 Car hire

 A number of international car rental companies offer rental facilities at Ireland West Airport including Budget, Avis, Europcar and Hertz.

 Incidents and accidents

 On 20 December 2005, a cargo aircraft bound for Knock was forced to divert to Sligo due to adverse weather conditions.
 On landing in Sligo, the aircraft veered to the left and ran onto the grass area.
 The pilot managed to steer the aircraft back onto the runway.
 The left main wheel of the aircraft was damaged in the incident.

-On 23 March 2006, a passenger aircraft approaching Knock was advised that the runway upon which it had planned to land was unavailable.
-The aircraft attempted to land on the other runway, but the aircraft was incorrectly configured for that runway, and the approach was aborted at an altitude of approximately 400 feet.
-The aircraft was required to circle around before landing.

 On 22 August 2006, an aircraft that was practicing flying instrument approaches rolled more than 90° to the right.
 The pilot attempted to recover by rolling the aircraft the full 360°.
 The aircraft fell quickly towards the ground, but ultimately landed safely, although it was "probably damaged beyond economic repair".

 On 11 May 2008, a light aircraft experienced engine problems shortly after take-off from Knock and attempted to return.
 The engine failed and a forced landing was attempted.
 The aircraft landed at a steep angle, and the pilot was killed and the passenger was seriously injured.

-On 28 May 2009, Air Traffic Control gave a light aircraft permission to land while a passenger aircraft was holding on the same runway.
-The light aircraft flew over the stationary passenger aircraft prior to landing.

-On 22 April 2013, two aircraft were allowed to come within 0.42 nautical miles of one another.